 3. William Shakespeare – Sonnet 4

 Here in this sonnet, Shakespeare talks about the beauty of a young man, who hesitates to pass it on to the world.
-Though beauty is a natural gift that lends only to those who are generous.
+Though beauty is a natural gift that is lent only to those who are generous.

 Also, the metaphor of beauty is depicted as a value that is also applied.
 Perhaps the poet believes the young beauty would make this comparison work better since we are given the impression that he is quite selfish and motivated by praise or fame.